navara99/resource-wall/README.md

 ### My resources

-- users can view all their own and all liked resources on one page
+- users can view all their own and all liked resources on one page (filter function)
 - users can go to the details page when they click on the resource
 - owner can delete resource